Here’s how to protect your money during a divorce

 - Creating new email accounts

-- Separate out emails going to joint / family email accounts and agree how to split emails and update senders
+- Separate out emails going to joint / family email accounts and agree on how to split emails and update senders

 - Consider changing pin numbers and passwords